Covid-19 & Occupational H&S advisory note

 Current master template revisions are as per the date indicated on each sub-document and document link within Volumes 1-4 (note: various dates apply).

-In cases of new sections or sections with content revision, the year of revision is now included in both the download link and within the associated document title name (e.g. Doc XYX Year).
-This allows users and department management to quickly identify what they will need to review and change out in their school/department safety statement and incorporate into the operation of their local safety management systems.
+In cases of new sections or sections with content revision, the year of revision is generally included in both the download link and within the associated document title name (e.g. Doc XYX Year).
+This allows users and department management to quickly identify what they will need to review and change out in their School/Department Safety Statement and incorporate into the operation of their local safety management systems.

 Note: Further upgrading of Volume 1, 2 and 3 content is on-going in-line with changes in H.S.A. guidance/advice, changes in OH&S safety law and UCC organisational changes.
 Updates are ongoing and will be made as and when Health & Safety Office resources and time allows.

-Users should keep this section under review and always utilise the most current documents as the base content within their school/department safety statements and risk assessments.
+Users should keep this section under review and always utilise the most current documents as the base content within their School/Department Safety Statements and risk assessments.
+As of Q2 2022 updates will also be made available to Heads of Functions/nominees via FA Office 365 accident report share point subfolders.

 Dept. Safety Statement Template - 3 models